Citizen is the core company of a Japanese conglomerate, Citizen Watch Co. Ltd., that is currently based in Tokyo, Japan.

 To better understand how the Eco-Drive technology works, watch this video:

 Since these watches do not run on batteries, they are expected to last longer.
 Based on some experiments, the solar cells and the second battery in Eco-Drive watches can last up to 10 years.
 But to further lengthen this, during the production of these watches, they utilized lubricants that will not harden or evaporate even up to more than 20 years, therefore, prolonging the life of your Eco-Drive watch.

 As you have read, Citizen started its production in Japan.
-However, with its continuous expansion and diversification, the development and manufacture of its products now take place in many different countries.
+However, with its continuous expansion and diversification, the development and manufacturing of its products now take place in many different countries.

 Despite its widespread production, a strict quality assurance protocol is being implemented to make sure that all watches bearing the brand name meet the company’s core standards.

 Citizen has established its name for high-quality watches.
 Their timepieces are aesthetically pleasing and technically innovative.
 Their Eco-Drive watches particularly are gaining popularity.

 According to this community-based online forum the top competitors of Citizen (as accordingly ranked from first to last) are G-Shock, Timex, Fossil Garmin, TW Steel, Swatch, Titan, Guess Watches, Nike and others.

 In addition, being originally a Japanese brand, it is also oftentimes compared with another Japanese brand, Seiko.
 If you’re going to ask which of these Japanese brands is better, read this post for more detailed analysis:

 Apart from quality watches, what many say ruins the great reputation of this watch brand is its Customer Service Department.